 This week, as I obediently shelter in place, I found myself once again reminiscing about Bargle, Aleena, and my burglaries.
 I thought that maybe other gamers trapped inside — or their kids — would enjoy that old adventure.
 In a couple of days, I converted “Beyond the Vale of Madness” to both Dungeons & Dragons and GURPS.
 Enjoy!

-Related: If you enjoy this cold and wintery adventure, be sure to check out Cold Bounty, which works as a nice expansion to this tale.
-Also, if you run enjoy this adventure, all that I ask is that you let me know what you thought and how it went.
+If you enjoyed this adventure, all that I ask is that you let me know what you thought and how it went.
 Comment below or tweet me @SageThalcos

 Also, If you enjoyed this cold and wintery adventure, be sure to check out Cold Bounty, which works as a nice tabletop expansion to this tale.